Violetta-Lappy/resource-unity/README.md

 # resource-unity
-Resource for Unity Engine Project Development (Gui &amp; Shader)
+Resource for Unity Engine Project Development

+- Gui (using UI Toolkit)
+- Shader (using HLSL not Shader Graph)
+- and Script (C#)